Essential tips for visiting Central Coast beaches

-All up, there are 15 beaches across the region that will be patrolled every day from the October school holidays 2020 through to Anzac Day on 25 April 2021.
+All up, there are 15 beaches across the region that will be patrolled every day from spring through the autumn the following year.
 During the busy Christmas and New Year period, that rises to 16, with Budgewoi Beach also patrolled.
 The Beach Safety Team of Central Coast Council will be on watch Monday to Friday each week, and Surf Life Saving NSW patrols will be on duty each weekend.
 Depending on which coastal area of the region you live, or where you plan to visit this summer – there is guaranteed to be a safe, patrolled beach near you.

 Take your pick of the Central Coast’s 15 patrolled beaches:

 - Avoca Beach

 - Killcare Beach

 - North Avoca Beach